-GDV is a potentially life threatening problem in large-chested dog breeds, where the stomach fills with gas and twists back on itself after eating.
+GDV is a potentially life threatening problem in large-chested dog breeds.
+This is where the stomach fills with gas and twists back on itself after eating.

-If your Boxer gobbles their meals, try a slow feeder bowl or smaller more frequent meals.
+If your Boxer dog gobbles their meals, try a slow feeder bowl or smaller more frequent meals.

 Making sure you know the symptoms and when to call the vet is vital too.